- What are the residence halls like?

 - Does Wittenberg carry insurance to cover my belongings in the halls?

-- My mailing address - May I have items shipped to Wittenberg before I arrive on campus?
+- May I have items shipped to Wittenberg before I arrive on campus?

 Ferncliff, Firestine and New Hall are co-ed by wing.
 Tower, Myers and the Polis House are co-ed by floor.Woodlawn Hall is an all-female hall.
 Community bathrooms have several sinks, toilets and showers.
 Rooms vary in size.
 Lounges are located on most floors.
 New Hall, Tower, Firestine and Polis House are air conditioned.
 For more information about each residence hall, go to our webpage and click on Residence Halls.